lljb3/Corp-Full-Theme/README.md

 # Corp-Full-Theme
 Kake Multimedia's WordPress theme for corporations and small businesses.

-Currently on version: 3.6.3!
-3.7 coming soon!
+Currently on version: 3.7!
+4 is being worked on!

+## What's coming in 4?

+1. Update to Bootstrap 4!

+2. Switch from RequireJS to Webpack!

+3. Streamline the way to include a custom post type in your child theme!

-## What's coming in 3.7?
+## What's new in 3.7?

 1. Functionality to add sections to a page.
 Makes for building a one page site more streamlined!

 2. Better RequireJS script loading!
+Now script shims are being loaded properly and thru async, causing better page speed scores all around.

+3. Fusion Page Builder!
+Make sure to turn off Bootstrap loading within the Fusion plugin's settings.

 ## What's new in 3.6.1?